 The City of St. Augustine Short-Term Vacation Rental Ordinance (2019- 50) requires a Life-Safety Inspection, performed by the St. Augustine Fire Department, at the time of registration and annually thereafter.
 Listed below are the fire-safety requirements for all short-term rental properties.

-- Emergency evacuation information shall be posted in central location of rental.
+An emergency evacuation plan shall be posted in each bedroom of the rental.

 Extension cords shall not be utilized as permanent wiring.